The Trust Board

 The Executive and Associate Directors, led by the Chief Executive, are responsible for the overall management of the Trust.
 This includes the delivery of services, the management of staff and resources and the development of Trust's strategic direction.
 The Executive and Associate Directors have individual responsibilities and provides leadership for specific areas of work.

-Clinical Care Groups
+Our Care Groups

 - Critical Care and Surgery